 In the MSBA Employees' Pension Plan, there are special spousal benefits payable upon the death of a participant who is eligible for an early retirement benefit, or a normal service retirement benefit, or who is a vested participant or vested former participant.
 To be eligible, the spouse and participant must have been married at least one year at the time of death.
 Where the participant was eligible for an early service retirement benefit or was a vested participant or former participant, the benefit is a pension equal to 40% of the benefit payable to the participant as if the participant retired on the date of death.
 Where the participant was eligible for a normal service retirement benefit, the eligible spouse can elect either the benefit payable as a pension, as described in the prior sentence, or a lump sum payment based on an actuarially determined pension reserve.
-If there is no eligible spouse for this pension reserve benefit, a benefit is payable to the participant's beneficiary or estate.
+If there is no eligible spouse for this pension reserve benefit, a benefit is payable to the participant's benefit as possible to the participant's benefit as pension reserve.